 TU Delft Urban Energy Institute

-The TU Delft Urban Energy Institute is one of the 4 large energy pillars of the TU Delft Energy Initiative.
+The TU Delft Urban Energy Institute is one of the 4 energy pillars of the TU Delft Energy Initiative.